WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 Lost Keys and/or Other Security Devices

-If you lose a key or other security device for the property, either during or at the end of your Tenancy, you will be liable for a Default Fee of £50 plus the cost of replacing the key, device, or higher if a complete replacement of the locks or security device is required.
+If you lose a key or other security device for the property, either during or at the end of your Tenancy, you will be liable for a Default Fee of £50 plus the cost of replacing the key or device.
+If a complete replacement of the locks or security device is required, you will be liable for this cost.

 The Default Fee includes the time spent in rectifying this problem including, but not limited to, visiting or liaising with locksmiths and security companies, checking that any replacement items work.